In winter, my favorite mode of travel is backcountry skiing.

-- Backcountry Nordic Skiing: Experience the Wonder of Winter – An article I wrote for TrailGroove magazine that looks at my favorite type of skiing.
-As a favorite, now defunct, web site of mine stated: “Nordic backcountry touring falls in that odd middle ground between cross-country skiing and Telemark skiing.”
-If you love hiking and backpacking, you tend to love this type of skiing.
+- Backcountry Nordic Skiing: Experience the Wonder of Winter – An article I wrote for TrailGroove Magazine that looks at my favorite type of skiing.
+As a favorite, now defunct, website of mine stated: “Nordic backcountry touring falls in that odd middle ground between cross-country skiing and Telemark skiing.”
+If you love hiking and backpacking, you tend to enjoy this type of skiing.
 I know I do.

-- Winter Trekking’s take on backcountry skis – A nice, more detailed overview of some of the more technical terminology of backcountry ski gear.
+- Winter Trekking’s take on backcountry skis – An excellent, more detailed overview of some of the more technical terminology of backcountry ski gear.

 Ideally, I could have four, maybe five, sets of skis, bindings and the appropriate boots to go with them.